The SEEN HF BBS is on the air!

 1. If you live in Central AL you will need a scanner or two-way radio that can receive the UHF (70cm) radio frequencies.
 There are a number of reasonably priced products available.
 If you want to monitor our HF (shortwave nets) you will need a shortwave radio or use one of the many receivers available online at websdr.org.
 Contact us if you need help.

-2. Tune to the repeater frequency of 444.700 Wednesday nights at 8 pm CT or during any severe weather or disaster event.
+2. Tune to the repeater frequency of 444.700 every second and fourth Wednesday nights at 8 pm CT or during any severe weather or disaster event.
 On HF tune to frequency 14.338.00 for the AmRRON voice net 1st and 3rd week on Tuesdays at 2 pm CT.

 3. The SEEN HF digital net is at 7 pm CT on frequency 3585.00 using Contestia 4/250.